 This status for an individual send does not indicate that a message has been successfully delivered.
 It only means that the push payload was valid and we were either able to pass it to the push notification service, or filter out the device (due to a suppression).

 Sent metrics include all devices for which there is a valid payload—no liquid failures, and the recipient has at least one device.
 This means that your total number of “Sends” includes bounced and suppressed messages.
 We do this to help calculate your total audience size when you send a message—all sends less suppressed and bounced messages equals total recipients.

 If none of the attempts to send a push notification to the end-user’s device(s) are successful, then we mark the message as Failed.
 You’ll be able to see the failure reasons on the Delivery page.

 This is treated the same as emails; when a user meets your campaign conversion goal, they are marked as Converted.

 At the bottom of your campaign overview, you’ll be able to see metrics for your push notifications.

 We’ll also show an error rate for each message.
 This is the percentage of all messages in a campaign which were returned failed.

-We are not able to automatically track the “Opened” metric.
-To track opened metrics, you need to either integrate with our SDKs or add some code to your app to detect when the open occurs and then send an event to our API as documented in our Technical Integration Guide.
+To track opened metrics, you need to either integrate with our SDKs or add some code to your app to detect when opens occur and then send “open” events to Customer.io as documented in our Technical Integration Guide.
 Note, you need to include the